Our timeline

 1984

-The Government of Canada reviews Canada’s financial system, leading to the Green Paper in early 1985 that questions if the Office of the Inspector General of Banks and the Department of Insurance should be merged.
+The Government of Canada reviews Canada’s financial system, leading to the Regulation of Canadian Financial Institutions paper (known as the Green Paper) in early 1985 that questions if the Office of the Inspector General of Banks and the Department of Insurance should be merged.

 1986